ISISComputingGroup/ibex_developers_manual/GUI_development/Getting_started/Maven-and-Tycho.md

 ### What is a POM file? ###
 An XML file that describes the software project being built, its dependencies on other external modules and components, the build order, directories, and required plug-ins.

-In many ways it can be consider the equivalent of a Makefile as it defines how the project is built.
+In many ways it can be consider the equivalent of a C-style Makefile as it defines how the project is built.
 Here is an example:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>